metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 ## Jaguars @ Chargers

 The game's just started and I already see that the Chargers struggling mightily against opposing rushers.

+The Jaguars red zone packages are a little uninspiring, to say the least.
+I expected better than just simple routes to create space.